Deconstructing the Ego

 “The ego is a fiction, the outcome of the thinking mind trying to pull itself into the center as though it had a nucleus that was solid, stable, and unchanging.” – Stephen Levine

 Modern neuroscience has confronted us with a strange truth that is almost impossible to accept: we don’t exist.
 I’m not suggesting that our bodies are imagined, but the concept of an “I” that rides around in the head and is one coherent and fluid essence has been proven biologically inaccurate.
-Although we feel like a single unified entity, the Ego is in fact a collection of snapshots of our experience taken over time and strung together to form the illusion of a stable self, like the frames of an old-fashioned movie.
+Although we feel like a single unified entity, the Ego is a collection of snapshots of our experience taken over time and strung together to form the illusion of a stable self, like the frames of an old-fashioned movie.

 What story have you been telling yourself about who you are and how you fit into the world?
 From the moment you could understand language, you began to craft a narrative about yourself.
 The script has likely changed substantially over time.
 How did you think of yourself 10 years ago?
 Your self-identifiers and attachments have likely morphed dramatically since then.

 Of all of the information that exists in our environment - electromagnetic fields, ultraviolet waves, and other types of energy - humans evolved to perceive through the five senses a small segment that would help us survive and pass our genes to the next generation.
 With the use of scientific instruments, like an infrared thermometer, we can detect other subtle energies that we didn’t evolve to sense as part of our natural subjective reality.
 Imagine, if you can, perceiving the world as a snake, which can detect infrared radiation emitted up to a meter away via holes in its head.
 This is another slice of “reality” that humans don’t tap into.
 The truth is that the real material world is a vast jungle of information of which your brain selectively picks out a small segment according to how your brain’s been trained by evolution and conditioned by your experience.